How 21st Century Thinking Is Just Different

 This post was one of our earliest posts from Terry Heick in very early 2012.
 It has now been updated and republished.

 In an era dominated by constant information and the desire to be social, should the tone of thinking for students be different?

 After all, this is the world of Google.
 In this world full of information abundance, our minds are constantly challenged to react to data, and often in a way that doesn’t just observe, but interprets.
-Subsequently, we unknowingly “spin” everything to avoid cognitive dissonance.
+Subsequently, we unknowingly spin everything to avoid any degree of dissonance.